Criminology, Law, and Justice

 - Exposure to careers in criminal justice and community engagement

-There are many work place settings and industries you can apply your major based on your professional interests.
-Below is a sample list of industry clusters that other CLJ majors have transitioned into professionally.
+There are many workplace settings, industries, and career areas in which you can apply your major based on your professional interests.
+Below is a sample list of industry clusters that other CLJ majors have transitioned into.
 What type of setting or career focus appeals to you?

 - Arts, Media, and Communication